Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 RB/RB/WR

 Alvin Kamara has led the New Orleans Saints in share of red-zone touches over the past three seasons, making him a fine start to your roster.
-Fournette, Carson or Conner in the second round will help set a solid foundation for your squad.
+Carson or Conner in the second round will help set a solid foundation for your squad.

 In the third round, focus on a wide receiver.
-Allen Robinson would be great, but you could also look for JuJu Smith-Schuster or D.J.
+Robinson would be great, but you could also look for JuJu Smith-Schuster or D.J.
 Moore.
 Smith-Schuster will have Ben Roethlisberger back under center in 2020, giving him a better chance to thrive in Pittsburgh’s passing game.
 Moore was one of five players to make at least four plays of 50 or more yards last year, which in some leagues are worth bonus fantasy points.

 Pick 5 (5th, 20th and 29th)